jethanSarita/Sarithmetics/README.md

 ### For Employees:
 - **Standard Employee Role**: Process sales transactions via the quickbuy or add-to-cart options.
-- **Inventory Manager Role**: Manage inventory in the same way as the business owner, with permissions to add, restock, and remove items.
+- **Inventory Manager Role**: Manage inventory similar to the business owner, with permissions to restock, and categorize items.

 ---